qmadari/PyAmsSerial/README.md

 connection.close()
 ```

 Note: The used port can't be re-opened as long as it isn't closed in this way.
-Either keep this connection open during the whole session, or close it and reconnect to the AMS by making a new `AmsConnection()`to the same port when a new (series of) markers have to be sent.
+Either keep this connection open during the whole session, or close it and re-open it using the `open()` method.
+Once the port is closed, it is also possible to create an entirely new `AmsConnection()`.